 Iris Silver Mist is a Serge Lutens that seems to seduce everyone who tries it.
 The reviews I have read are almost unanimously positive, which is a testament to perfumer Maurice Roucel, because it is—like most Serge Lutens perfumes—strange.

 Sometimes I think we forget that strange is often a good thing.
 It is arresting, attractive.
 It changes our perspective, challenges us to see the worth in things that may shock or scare us.

-During the drydown, the clove and the damp soil smell recede, leaving the cedar and allowing the iris to warm up and become more pronounced on my skin.
-If I continue with my image of the wood, it’s how things feel after the sun breaks through the trees and the dangers and mystery recede, when what is strange becomes accepted.
-I like it, but I want to remember it the way it was before I thought I understood it.
-So I reach for the bottle again …
+As the perfume dries down, the clove and the damp soil smell recede.
+The cedar remains, and the iris warms up and sort of swells on the skin.
+If I continue with my image of the wood, it’s how things feel after the sun breaks through the trees and turns the quiet wood from something frightening to something peaceful.
+But I like the more strange stage of the perfume, so I reach for the bottle again.

 For a review of Serge Lutens’ Iris Silver Mist see Bois de Jasmin.